-Get your pumpkin-fix with a jar of healthy pumpkin pie overnight oats!
+Get your pumpkin-fix with a jar of healthy pumpkin pie overnight oats.
+Made the night before, it’s like waking up to pumpkin pie for breakfast.

-October is almost over which means two things: 1.
-There’s only a month left to make pumpkin-filled everything (after all, we have to start making room for hot cocoa and Christmas cookies).
-2. It’s Recipe Redux time!
+October is almost over which means one thing: there’s only a month left to make pumpkin-filled everything (after all, we have to start making room for hot cocoa and Christmas cookies).

 As much as I love baking and cooking with pumpkin, I wanted something that’s quick and easy to make and a recipe that can use up any leftover pumpkin you might have sitting around.

-These oats start with the same base as all my overnight oats:
+These healthy pumpkin overnight oats start with the same base as all my overnight oats:

 If you try these oats I’d love to see and hear!
 Tag @TheHealthyToast_RD on Instagram or drop me a comment below!